 LVC students use recording equipment in Studio A

 Before the album drops, before the curtain goes up, and before the next must-have video game goes on sale, audio engineers sculpt the sonic landscapes that bring these creations to life.
-Whether you're interested in the music industry, gaming, or the performing arts, you'll learn from experts while working on the same gear used by the pros.
+Whether you’re interested in the music industry, gaming, or the performing arts, learn from experts using the same gear used by the pros.

-You’ll start mixing tracks during your first week on campus.
-From there, you’ll get a complete overview of the profession from faculty who are also professionals.
-Classes will cover studio recording, mastering, acoustics, sound design, and more.
+In our Music Production program, you'll start mixing tracks during your first week on campus.
+From there, you'll get a complete overview of the profession from faculty who are also professionals.
+Classes will cover studio recording, sound design, interactive & immersive media, and more.

 Learn More About the Program

+Choose a concentration in Audio Engineering, Audio Entrepreneurship, or Audio for Immersive Media.
 After you learn the fundamentals, you can put them to work in an internship with an industry leader.
-Make your degree even more versatile by dual-majoring in another field, such as physics, digital communications, or business.
+Make your Music Production degree even more versatile by adding a minor or taking courses in another field.
 Need-based departmental scholarships are available.
-All students applying to LVC as an audio & music production major MUST complete an audition as part of their application.
+All students applying to LVC as a music production major MUST complete an audition as part of their application.

 student uses audio equipment in Studio B at LVC